 - whole hazelnuts

-- Beat eggwhites and a pinch of salt until stiff but not dry.
-Then add icing sugar a tablespoon at a time.
+Beat egg whites and a pinch of salt until stiff but not dry.
+Then add the icing sugar a tablespoon at a time.
 At the end add the lemon juice or vinegar and cornstarch.
 Beat gently until thick and glossy.

-- Move into the oven and reduce the temperature to 120°C. Bake for about 90 minutes.
-It should look crisp on top and feel dry, but when you press it you should feel soft in the centre.
+Move into the oven and reduce the temperature to 120°C. Bake for about 90 minutes.
+It should look crisp on top and feel dry, but when you press it you should feel soft in the center.

-- Whipped Hazelnut Cream: Whip the cream until it's almost stif, but not buttery, then add the hazelnut paste and gently whip just a little more.
+Whip the cream until it's almost stiff, but not buttery, then add the hazelnut paste and gently whip just a little more.

-- Assembly: Place one meringue on a cake stand, gently add half of the ganache on top, add half of the whiped hazelnut cream and half of the chopped hazelnuts.
+Place one meringue on a cake stand, gently add half of the ganache on top, add half of the whipped hazelnut cream, and half of the chopped hazelnuts.